k2view-academy/K2View-Academy/articles/19_Broadway/actors/01_javascript_actor.md

 The **JavaScript** Actor is an important and useful [built-in Actor type](../04_built_in_actor_types.md) that can be used to simplify a flow by writing JavaScript business logic or validation code in the **script** input parameter.

-To improve the usability of an Actor and an entire flow, we recommend writing only short sections of JavaScript code.
-Note that an Actor can include any number of  JavaScript rows.
+To improve the usability of an Actor and an entire flow, we recommend writing only short sections of JavaScript code even though an Actor can include any number of  JavaScript rows.

 The **javascript.flow** and **javascript-advanced.flow** examples show various ways to use a **JavaScript** Actor in a flow.